-The band refers to the amount of information that is conveyed, as follows:
+The bands refer to the amount of information that is conveyed, as follows:

-9-10: a lot
+- 9-10: a lot

-7-8: quite a lot
+- 7-8: quite a lot

-5-6: some
+- 5-6: some

-3-4: little
+- 3-4: little

-1-2: very little
+- 1-2: very little

-All of these have to be considered with reference to the suggested number of characters, which is approximately 75.
-In other words, a candidate who writes approximately 75 characters, clearly understandable and relevant to all four bullet points, will be able to achieve 10 marks, provided the other criteria are met.
-Conversely, a candidate may write much more than 75 characters, but the language is so inaccurate that little or very little information is conveyed successfully and the mark will be much lower.
-If a candidate writes considerably fewer than 75 characters, 'a lot of information' will not be conveyed.
+All of these have to be considered with reference to the suggested number of words, which is approximately 90.
+In other words, a candidate who writes approximately 90 words, clearly understandable and relevant to all four bullet points, will be able to achieve 10 marks, provided the other criteria are met.
+Conversely, a candidate may write much more than 90 words, but the language is so inaccurate that little or very little information is conveyed successfully and the mark will be much lower.
+If a candidate writes considerably fewer than 90 words, 'a lot of information' will not be conveyed.